keeferrourke/la-capitaine-icon-theme/README.md

 For best integration with your distro/desktop environment, please run `./configure` and follow the prompts.

 ### Recommendations
-La Capitaine looks best with a theme based on either Material Design or Mac OS X. Though I don't make GTK+ themes, some of my favourites are: [Flat-Plat](http://gnome-look.org/content/show.php/Flat-Plat?content=167704), [Adapta](https://github.com/tista500/Adapta), [Paper](https://snwh.org/paper/theme), [Arc](https://github.com/horst3180/arc-theme), and [Arc-OSX](http://gnome-look.org/content/show.php/Arc-OSX-themes?content=175536).
+La Capitaine looks best with a theme based on either Material Design or macOS.
+Though I don't make GTK+ themes, some of my favourites are: [Flat-Plat](http://gnome-look.org/content/show.php/Flat-Plat?content=167704), [Adapta](https://github.com/tista500/Adapta), [Paper](https://snwh.org/paper/theme), [Arc](https://github.com/horst3180/arc-theme), and [Arc-OSX](http://gnome-look.org/content/show.php/Arc-OSX-themes?content=175536).
 Have fun, and happy theming!

 ### License
 La Capitaine is a fork of the El General icon theme for the GNOME desktop with significant changes.